plloyd11/craftand/src/content/careers/digital-ads-manager copy.md

 Craft & Commerce is dedicated to helping mission-driven organizations thrive in today’s complex, fast-evolving marketplace for attention.
 Our hands-on team delivers better, smarter paid and digital media strategies that empower nonprofits, foundations, public sector organizations, and purposeful brands to amplify their storytelling and drive real-world results.

-We’re looking for a sharp, ambitious early career professional to join us as an Assistant Account Executive--beginning on a part-time basis, with growth to full-time for the right fit.
+We’re looking for a sharp, ambitious early career professionals to join us as an Assistant Account Executive--beginning on a part-time basis, with growth to full-time for the right fit.

 In the Assistant Account Executive role, you’ll help advance some of the world’s leading causes by helping to develop and steward smart, data-driven paid media campaigns.
 You’ll support the C&C team in campaign planning and execution, research and analysis, and crafting marketing communications.

-## Ideal candidate will be:
+## _Ideal candidates will be:_

 * Hungry to make an impact in the world
 * Eager and quick to learn new digital platforms and approaches